Protect yourself from liability on Halloween

 2. Read the exclusions: Sometimes it seems like an insurance policy excludes more than it covers.
 It is important to know what is excluded from coverage.
 This way, you can purchase additional coverage if you think you might need it.

-3. Read all Endorsements: Endorsements are forms added on to a policy which will change or modify coverage.
+3. Read all Endorsements: Endorsements are forms added on to a policy that will change or modify coverage.
 You will sometimes receive Endorsements in the mail when you renew a policy.
 It is important to know whether an Endorsement affects your coverages.

 4. Read and understand the definitions of specifically defined terms: Definitions in insurance policies mean everything.
 The insurance company may be defining a term in a way that has a completely different meaning than you think it does.